-For the year ended March 31, 2021, overall energy delivered from EPAs was lower than forecast.
-Although hydro and wind projects delivered more energy than expected, the higher than forecast deliveries from these projects were more than offset by lower than forecast deliveries from biomass and thermal generation projects.
+For the year ended March 31, 2022, overall energy delivered from EPAs was higher than forecast.
+Although hydro and wind projects delivered more energy than expected, the higher than forecast deliveries from these projects were partially offset by lower than forecast deliveries from biomass and thermal generation projects.